-Susan Keith, a former journalist who earned her Ph.D. from the University of North Carolina-Chapel Hill, has served as the chair of the Department of Journalism and Media Studies since 2016.
-In 2019, she was elected vice president of the Association for Education in Journalism and Mass Communication, a role that will lead to president of the association.
+Susan Keith is a former journalist who earned her Ph.D. from the University of North Carolina-Chapel Hill.
+In 2019, she was elected vice president of the Association for Education in Journalism and Mass Communication, a national organization for professors of media and journalism studies.
+She will become president elect in October 2020 and president in October 2021.
 Her research examines journalistic practice, journalistic content (particularly visual content and coverage of war and conflict), media ethics, and media law.

 University of North Carolina at Chapel Hill